schufo/wiass/README.md

 `silent_prediction_frames` is a list of indices (counting from 0) of evaluation frames with silent a prediction.
 The EPS is calculated on these frames.

-*For numerical reasons, we add 10^{-12} to the energy of all frames.
-Consequently, -120 dB is returned for frames with zero energy*
+*For numerical reasons, we add $10^{-12}$ to the energy of all frames.
+Consequently, -120 dB is returned for frames with zero energy.*

 ## Source Separation Model